-Overview of key points related to the provisions and requirements for locals to conduct an equity gap analysis to assist in meeting the provisions in Perkins V. These provisions include: the local levels of performance (LLP); disaggregation of data; the local report; local improvement plans; the local application; the comprehensive local needs assessment (CLNA); and the local uses of funds.
+Contained within is an overview of key points relative to the provisions and requirements for locals to conduct an equity gap analysis to assist in meeting the provisions in Perkins V. These provisions include: the local levels of performance (LLP); disaggregation of data; the local report; local improvement plans; the local application; the comprehensive local needs assessment (CLNA); and the local uses of funds.